comob-project/snn-sound-localization/research/Questions.md

 * Consider multiple architectures, potentially matching the auditory system.
 * Consider more complicated neuron models and perhaps make some of these neuron model parameters trainable; for what situations can that help?
   - _Danish_:  I use a correlation learning model of synaptic plasticity which could in principle learn timing and ITD information.
-  - _Ido_: Might be intersting to consider multi compartment biophysical neuron models.
-For starters, I'd be intersted to try to add dendrites to the individual units (for example by using https://github.com/Poirazi-Lab/dendrify).
+  - _Ido_: Might be interesting to consider multi compartment biophysical neuron models.
+For starters, I'd be interested to try to add dendrites to the individual units (for example by using https://github.com/Poirazi-Lab/dendrify).
 * How to understand what the learned network does?
   - _Helena_:  This is just a warm up, and I am starting with a simple thresholding on the W1W2 plot to improve the contrast.
 I am going to push file named as SNN_sound_W1W2_threshold_plot.ipynb.
 I will probably come back to this later.
 * Use regression instead of classification